uncw-library/application-inventory-express/README.md

 The express.js server reads the source_data.json on each page refresh.
 The source_data.json contains all the details on servers, apps, app owners, app descriptions, app urls, etc.

-Whenever you need to revise the data in inventory app:  pull this git repo, edit the source_data.json file, docker build a new image, push the new image.
+Whenever you need to revise the data in inventory app:

+    pull this git repo
+    edit the source_data.json file
+    docker build a new image
+    push the new image.

 ## Building a production image